The LoRa RF / radio interface or physical layer defines the signal that is transmitted by a LoRa modules and devices.

 The LoRa wireless system makes use of the unlicensed frequencies that are available worldwide.
 The most widely used frequencies / bands are:

-Using lower frequencies than those of the 2.4 or 5.8 GHz ISM bands enables much better coverage to be achieved especially when the nodes are within buildings.
+Using lower frequencies than those of the 2.4 or 5.8 GHz ISM bands enables much better coverage to be achieved by the LoRa wireless modules and devices, especially when the nodes are within buildings.

 Although the sub-1GHz ISM bands are normally used, the technology is essentially frequency agnostic and can be used on most frequencies without fundamental adjustment.